lucthev/choice/README.md

 # Choice

-A module for working with selections in `contenteditable` elements.
+A module for unobtrusively saving and restoring selections in `contenteditable` elements.

 ## Installation